No products in the cart.

 Do a Pest Inspection

 Yes, bugs happen, and they can hitchhike from anywhere.
 Doing a routine pest inspection and catching them early makes your life easier.
-Quarantine your infested plants moving them away from your other houseplants.
-Depending on the pests, you can then remove the insects and use an organic treatment.
+Quarantine your infested plants, moving them away from your other houseplants.
+Depending on the pests, you can remove the insects and use an organic treatment.

-So, if you have had your plant under grow lights or near a window, it is time to move your plants further away from that spot.
-Doing this will help prevent sunburn leaving healthy leaves on your plant.
+If you have had your plant under grow lights or near a window, it is time to move your plants further away from that spot.
+Doing this will help prevent sunburn, leaving healthy leaves on your plant.

 Another helpful thing is to rotate your houseplants to receive light from all sides.